Graduate Faculty Membership Policies and Procedures

 All full and senior graduate faculty memberships shall be reviewed by the department, the dean of the college, the dean of the Graduate School, and the Graduate Council every eight years.

 Department offices will be responsible for compiling and submitting the information to be used for this review, which will take place using the criteria previously approved for their discipline.
 An individual whose record is found out of conformance with those criteria will, upon concurrence of the dean of the Graduate School, be moved to the next lower category of graduate faculty membership (i.e., senior to full, or full to provisional for three years).
-Such a change in category may be appealed by the process described in Section 6.
+Such a change in category may be appealed by the process described in the next section.

 A faculty member who has been approved to direct a thesis or dissertation retains the approval for that thesis or dissertation, on recommendation of the department, if that faculty member's graduate faculty status is moved to a lower category of membership.